-d) Insufficient parking capacity on-site or off- site?
-(Sources: 1, 2, 3, 34) Significant Impact Potentially Significant Unless Mitigated Less Than Significant Impact Not Applicable [] [] [X] []
+d) Insufficient parking capacity on-site of (Sources: 1, 2, 3, 3) r off-site?
+Imp • Less Than Significant Impact Not Applicable ]] [] [X] []

 The proposed project would not result in insufficient parking capacity on-site or off-site as the proposed project involves the replacement an existing residence, second unit, bridge and includes associated site improvements.
 The proposed project has been reviewed by the Marin County Department of Public Works for conformance with all development code standards.
 It appears that the project site can accommodates the required amount of parking spaces and turnaround area.
 Furthermore, adequate parking and turnaround area are evaluated during the building permit process.
 Therefore, the proposed project would be in conformance with all parking requirements and the project would have a less than significant effect on parking capacity.